Apollo1840/Web-Tech/README.md

 * build a working nav bar
 * updates partial content in local website by javascript or flask

+### how to set up your remote website
+1. download ngrok to your computer
+2. use command line to authtoken your ngrok
+3. remember your port (80)
+4. set your flask port to 80

 ## The skills I going to share are:
 * javascript
 * advance html skills